marilynwaldman/GCPObjectDetection/README.md

 1. On the left nav, choose "Dashboard" if not already selected, then choose "+Enable API" in the top-middle of page.
 1. Enter "Google Compute Engine API" in the search box and click it when it appears in the list of results.
 1. Click on “Enable” (top-middle of page).
-1. Repeat steps 2 through 4 for: "Google Dataflow API" and "Google Cloud Machine Learning".
+1. Repeat steps 2 through 4 for: "Google Cloud Container Builder API" and "Google Cloud Machine Learning".

 ![Hamburger menu](./assets/hamburger.png)